We lose control of our destiny when we let others define success for us

 It was during this burn out stage that I learned just how fatal it can be for us to take on other people’s ideas of success and how my SHOULDS were killing me and affecting me financially.

-When we are less stressed we are able to tap into our highest potential and manifest miracles.
+When we're calm we're able to tap into our highest potential and manifest miracles.

-The way we communicate with ourselves affects our lives because it affects the way the brain works, which affects our emotions and our behavior, which in turn affects the decisions we make.
+The way we communicate with ourselves affects our lives because it affects the way the brain works, which affects our emotions and our behavior, which in turn affects the decisions we make today.

 How does the brain work?